How Are Millennial Consumption Habits Going to Affect Your Music?

-Whether you love millennials’ tech-savvy, often flighty, always unique habits or shake your head at evidence that the many stereotypes about this divisive demographic are true, it’s unavoidable that they’re usually the key to forecasting trends and serve as the pulse of marketing’s new frontier.
+Millennials: Whether you love their tech-savvy, often flighty, always unique habits or shake your head at evidence that the many stereotypes about this divisive demographic are true, it’s unavoidable that they’re usually the key to forecasting trends and serve as the pulse of marketing’s new frontier.

 In recent years, the habits of these young tastemakers have become crucial to everyone from retail brands to app developers to, well, musicians and artists, especially because more content is being consumed than ever before.